jschuel/migYOLO/docs/source/Automated Preannotations.md

 # Setting up automated preannotations

 migYOLO interfaces with the open-source [Label Studio labeling software](https://labelstud.io/).
-This tutorial runs through how to import a pre-trained YOLO model to generate automated pre-annotations of tracks as is demonstrated in Section III B and Figure 5 of [our paper](https://arxiv.org/abs/2406.07538).
+This tutorial runs through how to import a pre-trained YOLO model to generate automated pre-annotations of tracks as is demonstrated in Section III B and Figure 5 of [our paper](https://arxiv.org/abs/2406.07538). **Note: This Section isn't needed for evaluating our pretrained YOLO models, so feel free to skip it if you aren't interested in efficiently labeling real data for training.
+If you are interested in generating pre-annotations from a trained YOLOv8 model, then please follow the instructions below.
+While these instructions use MIGDAL data, this procedure is general and should work with any YOLOv8 object detection task.**

-## Instructions:
+## Instructions

 1. In a terminal window type `label-studio`.
 A browser window will pop up.
 Either sign up or log into your existing account if you have one.